 The Organization for Economic Cooperation and Development ("OECD") Pillar 2 global minimum tax rules, which generally provide for a minimum effective tax rate of 15%, are intended to apply for tax years beginning in 2024.
 On February 2, 2023, the OECD issued administrative guidance providing transition and safe harbor rules around the implementation of the Pillar 2 global minimum tax.
-Under a transitional safe harbor released July 17, 2023, the undertaxed profits rule top-up tax in the jurisdiction of a company's ultimate parent entity will be zero for each fiscal year of the transition period if that jurisdiction has a corporate tax rate of at least 20%.
+Under a transitional safe harbor released July 17, 2023, the undertaxed profits rule top-up tax in the jurisdiction of a company's ultimate parent entity will be zero for each fiscal year of the transition period, if that jurisdiction has a corporate tax rate of at least 20%.
 The safe harbor transition period will apply to fiscal years beginning on or before December 31, 2025 and ending before December 31, 2026.
 We are closely monitoring developments and evaluating the impact these new rules are anticipated to have on our tax rate, including eligibility to qualify for these safe harbor rules.
+Based on the 2024 financial results, we anticipate to meet the safe harbor rules in all jurisdictions and do not anticipate the Pillar 2 laws to have a material impact on our effective tax rate.

-For the years ended December 31, 2023, 2022 and 2021, income before income taxes is broken out between U.S. and foreign-sourced operations consisted of the following (in thousands):
+For the years ended December 31, 2024, 2023 and 2022, income before income taxes is broken out between U.S. and foreign-sourced operations and consisted of the following (in thousands):